-Why you should not cancel your Hawaiian vacation
+Why you shouldn't cancel your Hawaiian vacation

 What's happening in Hawaii now -- a cascade of quakes, an erupting volcano, molten lava covering streets and plumes of vog visible from miles away -- is a simple reminder of exactly how precarious this earthly existence can be.

-"Know that It's one of those unusual naturally occurring events that helps us to see the impact of air quality on lots of different people in places we don't normally expect," says Nolen.
+"Know that It's one of those unusual naturally occurring events that helps us to see the impact of air quality on lots of different people in places we don't normally expect," Nolen said.
 "Prepare and adapt."